Prof Slobodan Djordjevic

 Extension: (Streatham) 2079

-While at Exeter he has been awarded research grants worth over £12m for projects around the world, mostly as the principal investigator.
-He led EU FP7 CORFU consortium and in that capacity organised and chaired the International Conference of Flood Resilience: Experiences in Asia and Europe (ICFR2013), held in Exeter.
-Slobodan is Editor-in-Chief of Water Supply and Editor of Journal of Flood Risk Management.
+Slobodan has been awarded research grants worth £12m for projects worldwide and published 10 book chapters and 100 peer-reviewed journal papers (with 200 different co-authors, in 40 different journals).
+He led EU FP7 CORFU consortium and in that capacity organised and co-chaired the International Conference of Flood Resilience: Experiences in Asia and Europe, held in Exeter.
+He is an Editor of Journal of Flood Risk Management.

 Current research grants (old projects are shown on CWS):